Tag: Ivan Lewis

 The below Parliamentary question was asked by Ivan Lewis on 2016-03-02.

-To ask the Secretary of State for Transport, what steps the Government is taking to reduce the prevalence of reckless driving.
+To ask the Secretary of State for Defence, what steps the Government has taken to help enforce the recently agreed ceasefire in Syria.

 • Ivan Lewis – 2016 Parliamentary Question to the Home Office